dsrvlabs/mina/Mina performance dashboard.md

 - Discord : MINA Discord > Performance dashboard
 @Jongkwang @Seok Hyun (Danny) will be happy to help you out.

-Thank you and happy Mina-ing!
+Thank you and happy stakinging!